Home

 Roadbed

 The track sits on N scale split cork roadbed.
-HO scale roadbed is the correct width and thickness for streets.

 Track